microsoft/vscode-recipes/nodemon/README.md

   6. Try to make a change to **routes/index.js**.

-  7. Nodemon should kick in after the change, and you should see VS Code re-attach to the newly spawned Node process automaticilly.
+  7. Nodemon should kick in after the change, and you should see VS Code re-attach to the newly spawned Node process automatically.

   8. Party 🎉🔥